© Sébastien Duijndam pour Action contre la Faim

 A total exemption applies to bequests to associations recognized as being in the public interest, when the estate includes one of the following:

-• Associations that have been registered for at least 3 years on the date of receipt of the donation, and which pursue an exclusive charitable aim (foundation or congregation).
+– Associations that have been registered for at least 3 years on the date of receipt of the liberality, and which pursue an exclusive charitable aim (foundation or congregation).

 An association may choose not to receive a bequest depending on its nature, i.e. if its articles of association do not allow it to do so, or if the bequeathed estate is in deficit.
 That’s why it’s a good idea, if you’re thinking of making a bequest to an association, to get in touch with it as soon as possible to find out whether it is entitled to receive it.

-If you wish to leave a legacy to an association, it is essential to draw up a notarial or holographic will (drawn up by yourself).
+If you wish to make a bequest to an association, it is essential to draw up a notarial or holographic will (drawn up by yourself).
 If you choose to draw up your own will, we recommend that you hand it in to your notary to ensure that it is properly executed.

 A notary is not required to make a bequest.
 You do need to be very specific about the asset(s) concerned and the beneficiary of your choice in your will.
 However, we recommend that you use the services of a notary.
 The notary is responsible for drawing up the will (so that it is enforceable) and for ensuring that your last will and testament is properly executed after your death.